irazer19/HLD/api_design/api_design.md

 5. The server verifies the JWT by checking the signature and ensuring the token has not expired and is valid.
 6. Server grants or denies access based on the JWT's validity.

+### OAUTH 2.0:
+OAuth 2.0 is an open-standard authorization framework that allows third-party applications to gain limited access to a user's resources on another service without exposing the user's credentials. <br/>
+Four entities in OAuth communicate to achieve secure transmission of resources:
+1. End user: This is the application user that owns the resources (like user credentials).
+2. Resource server: This server holds the resources of the end user (the Google server holding the user's protected information in the example above).
+3. Application/client: The application or client requests the user's resources from the resource server (Spotify application).
+4. Authorization server: This server provides authorization to the application/client for accessing the resources (the Google authorization service).

+#### Steps using Google:
+1. Authorization Request: The client requests authorization from the Google by entering credentials.
+2. Authorization Grant: Google grants authorization code/grant, usually through an authorization server.
+3. Access Token Request: The client requests an access token from the authorization server using the authorization grant/code.
+4. Access Token Issuance: The authorization server issues an access token to the client.
+5. Resource Access: The client uses the access token to request the users protected resources from Google.
+6. Resource Server Response: The resource server validates the access token and provides the requested resources to the client.

+The authorization grant/code is shared in the url query parameter: ?code=hghsgfdhsvnsndjshdsb which is readable, that's why the access token is not directly shared but exchanged in the next step. <br/>
+Because the authorization grant/code can be accessed by an attacker, there is an extension of OAuth using Proof Key for Code Exchange (PKCE). <br/>
+Steps of OAuth using PKCE:
+1. The client application generates a random string called the code_verifier.
+This string is used only once and is unique for each authorization request.
+2. The code_verifier is transformed into a code_challenge using SHA-256, etc.
+3. The client authorization request includes the code_challenge and the code_challenge_method.
+4. The authorization server then redirects the user back to the client with an authorization code.
+5. The client sends a request to the authorization server to exchange the authorization code for an access token.
+This request includes the authorization code and the original code_verifier.
+6. The authorization server verifies the code_verifier by transforming it using the same method specified in the initial request and comparing it to the stored code_challenge.
+If they match, the server issues an access token.

+This way the attacker will have authorization code but not the code_verifier for exchanging with the access_token. <br/>

+#### OpenID Connect (OIDC):
+The process is same as OAuth 2.0, but here along with access token, we also get JWT token which contains user info for verifying the users identity.
+And this JWT token can be used to access multiple apps which is also known as SSO.